FAtiMA Toolkit v4.0

 We’ve made some fundamental, highly valuable, changes to the Toolkit.

-The main improvement is that now we only need 2 json files:
+The main improvement is that now we only need 2 different files:

-– The Scenario information file: This json file stores all information regarding the Dialogue, World Model and information regarding each Character, including their name, body, voice type etc…
+- The Scenario file: It stores all information regarding the Dialogue, World Model and information regarding each Character, including their name, body, voice type etc…

 We are doing this update step by step, as in, we are keeping most of the Demos and Tutorials intact for now and prioritising the Starter Kit Unity Project and a tutorial specifically made for FAtiMA v4.0 (detailing its changes to how the overall system work).

 - FAtiMA Toolkit v4.0 Authoring Tools: The latest version of FAtiMA Toolkit, keep in mind that now you have 2 different files, one for the generic scenario information and another for the rules.

 - FAtiMA v4.0 Unity Starter Kit : A simple Unity Project that can serve as a playground or a starting point for your own FAtiMA Powered project.
 It can be used to learn how FAtiMA works as a C# library, an example to test the characters you created or even on how to integrate FAtiMA in your own project. (updated on 31/01/2020)

 - FAtiMA-v4.0-Starter-Kit MultiCharacter Executable: An executable Unity game that contains a scene where 3 different characters have a conversation.

 - –FAtiMA-v4.0-Starter-Kit SingleCharacterExecutable: An executable Unity game that contains a scene where 2 different characters have a conversation.

 - FAtiMA v4.0 Unity Starter Kit’s Github Repository